valantic/vue-template/README.md

 * [x] Update package.md.
 * [ ] Add current viewport info to development environment.
 * [ ] Add 'dangerous' flag for components with v-html that will be shown in styleguide like development state flag.
+* [ ] Add custom elements option to the "initial data" section.

 ## License